-- provide you with advice, - refer to the advice if you contact us again, - investigate and make decisions on complaints and allegations, - respond to complaints about our service, - monitor and assess the quality of our work, - monitor and assess the quality of complaint handling and service provision by other organisations, - monitor and assess inclusivity and accessibility - report on individual decisions (individuals who have brought the complaint are never named in published reports or summaries), - report on trends and statistics, - learn more about our users and what their needs are,
+- provide you with advice. - refer to the advice if you contact us again. - investigate and make decisions on complaints and allegations. - respond to complaints about our service. - monitor and assess the quality of our work. - monitor and assess the quality of complaint handling and service provision by other organisations. - monitor and assess inclusivity and accessibility - report on individual decisions (individuals who have brought the complaint are never named in published reports or summaries). - report on trends and statistics. - learn more about our users and what their needs are.

-We may share the information you have provided, examples provided below:
+We may share the information you have provided, including;

-- When we seek expert advice from someone, for example we may need to speak to professional advisors and consultants with specialist knowledge, - When we notify the organisation or Councillor that there is a complaint or allegation about them and when we need to request further information from them, - If a court or a law which tells us, we are required to release information. - Courier and secure shredding services, - Other public sector bodies involved in a procurement process, - When we are required to use third parties to provide us with services, including: IT Services, Legal Services, Independent Complaints Review services. - The information shows there may be a risk to someone's health or safety.
+- When we seek expert advice from someone. for example we may need to speak to professional advisors and consultants with specialist knowledge. - When we notify the organisation or councillor that there is a complaint or allegation about them and when we need to request further information from them. - If a court or law tells us to release the information. - With other public sector bodies involved in a procurement process. - When we are required to use third parties to provide us with services. including: IT Services.
+Legal Services.
+Independent Complaints Review services. - If the information shows there may be a risk to someone's health or safety.

-5 Use of Information in Publications and Sharing our Findings
+5. Use of information in publications and sharing our findings